Outline

-To become a registered psychologist after graduating from this degree, you will need to complete a further year of psychology study and then two years of skills-based training
+To become a registered psychologist after graduating from this degree, you must complete a further year of psychology study and two years of skills-based training.

-What jobs can the Bachelor of Science (Psychology), Bachelor of Commerce (Human Resource Management and Industrial Relations) lead to?
+What jobs can the Psychology, and Human Resource Management and Industrial Relations course lead to?

 - Recruitment consultant